Giving Back to the Community

 Most of the organizations we donate to want Twin-XL quilts (approximately 65x88 inches) or Pediatrics quilts (40x40 inches minimum up to 50x50 inches).

-A raffle is held every year at the Christmas part with proceeds going to Project Warmth.
-This year, 28 items were donated to the raffle which raised $638.
+A raffle is held every year at the Christmas party with proceeds going to Project Warmth.
+In 2018, 28 items were donated to the raffle which raised $638.